 As there is so much variety in Seville, families can easily split up to enjoy separate activities and then come back together for tasty tapas dinner or an evening watching a flamenco performance together.

 While many of the sites around Seville can be explored on foot (and the distances between them aren’t too long) there is also a fully-adapted metro network that allows family members with more limited mobility to get around with ease.
+Another idea when traveling with grandparents is to consider a Spain itinerary by train.

 I recommend staying at the Hotel Fernando III in Old Town Seville as it offers decent sized rooms, a child-friendly buffet breakfast, a swimming pool and facilities for disabled guests if required.
 Chrysoula of Travel Passionate